 3. Practice safe sex

-Practicing safe sex will not only help in protecting against an HPV infection, but a whole other host of sexual transmitted diseases and infections.
-This include herpes, syphilis and gonorrhea.
+Practicing safe sex will not only help in protecting against an HPV infection but a whole other host of sexually transmitted diseases and infections.
+This includes herpes, syphilis, and gonorrhea.

 Practicing safe sex means always using condoms or diaphragms during any form of sexual activity.
 One study published in The New England Journal of Medicine revealed that women who engage in sexual activity with partners that always use condoms are 70% less likely to become infected with HPV.
 It is also advisable to remain in a monogamous sexual relationship or at least limit one’s number of sexual partners.